 Over the last year I’ve been chasing the perfect workflow, and one of my main requirements when evaluating the common API specs was JSON Schema support.
 The situation overall was pretty bleak, not just in supporting JSON Schema, but a lot of tooling was just… not great.

-Eight months after that article things are better, and the design-first API specification workflow I’ve been dreaming of has been maturing around me. to a point where I’m really happy about most stuff!
+Eight months after that article things are better, and the API design-first workflow I’ve been dreaming of has been maturing around me to a point where I’m really happy about most stuff!

 OpenAPI is often described as an extension of JSON Schema, but both specs have changed over time and grown independently.
 OpenAPI v2 was based on JSON Schema draft v4 with a long list of deviations, but OpenAPI v3 shrank that list, upping their support to draft v5 and making the list of discrepancies shorter.
 Despite OpenAPI v3 closing the gap, the issue of JSON Schema divergence has not been resolved fully, and with newer drafts of JSON Schema coming out, the divergence is actually getting worse over time.
 Currently OpenAPI is still on draft 5, and JSON Schema has released draft 8.